Can nonlocal gravity really explain dark energy?: Introduction

 For the above reasons, last decades have seen a surge of interest in modifications of \GR~in view to change and improve the IR behavior, while retaining successes achieved at other scales \cite{capozziello:overview}.
 Among these approaches, with the goal of improving the gravitational interaction with quantum corrections, nonlocal theories of gravity represent a class of theories where various nonlocal operators are added to the Einstein--Hilbert action assuming that such corrections arise naturally as quantum loop effects.
 More specifically, \IDG~theories adopt transcendental functions of the covariant d'Alembert operator $\Box$ (or its inverse $\Box^{-1}$), thus introducing \emph{infinite} derivative or integral operators respectively into dynamics.
 The former family of theories provides regular black hole and Big Bang solutions \cite{modesto:super,modesto:super-quantum,briscese:inflation,biswas:bouncing,modesto:black,biswas:stable,Novikov1,Novikov2,Novikov3} as well as renormalizable and unitary Quantum Gravity models \cite{Kuzmin, Tomboulis, Spyridon, Lambiase1,Lambiase2}, while the latter set of theories has been conceived mainly for an alternative description of the accelerated cosmic expansion, possibly shedding light on a deeper understanding of the cosmological constant problem \cite{deser:nonlocal1,deser:nonlocal2,arkani:non-local,barvinsky:nonlocal,nojiri:screening,rocco,odintsov1,odintsov2,odintsov3, Lev}.
 The most general action for ghost-free theories of gravity has been considered in Ref. \cite{biswas:towards}.
 Nonlocal massive gravity has been considered in \cite{ModestoTsu,Jaccardgla}.

-An important test for such theories could be selecting further polarizations in gravitational waves as a signature of nonlocal terms \cite{capriolo1,capriolo2,maggioreGW} or characteristic lengths in the large scale structure at galactic \cite{kostas} and galaxy clusters scales \cite{filippo1,filippo2}.
+An important test for such theories could be selecting further polarizations in gravitational waves as a signature of nonlocal terms \cite{capriolo1,capriolo2,maggioreGW} or characteristic lengths in the large scale structure.
+Specifically, the general question that nonlocality could supply dark matter has been recently discussed in Ref. \cite{Wood}.
+In particular, the fact that nonlocal terms can be related to effective lengths and masses could be the dynamical mechanism giving rise to dark matter at astrophysical scales as reported in \cite{kostas} for our Galaxy and in \cite{filippo1,filippo2} for galaxy clusters.

 Specific models of IR modifications of \GR~have recently been proposed \cite{maggiore:phantom,foffa:cosmological,maggiore:nonlocal,jaccard:nonlocal}.
 In their approach, an IR mass scale parameter is introduced by means of nonlocal terms in the action retaining general covariance.
 Even though initially this approach was considered as an attempt to construct a consistent Quantum Field Theory of massive gravity, the modified Einstein field equations can be understood as effective equations of motion emerging from some more fundamental dynamics.